4 tips to excel in a Shell face-to-face interview

 These questions focus on the key core competencies that a company looks for, rather than a particular aptitude for a technical area that they may have applied for.”

-With a little bit of insight and practise, putting these tips to work during your next interview could have you one step closer to securing that job offer.
+With a little bit of insight and practice, putting these tips to work during your next interview could have you one step closer to securing that job offer.

 Scheduled for an online interview?
-Learn additional tips specifically for online video interviews here.
+Learn additional tips specifically for online video interviews.